DHTMLX/docs-suite/docs/data_collection/api/datacollection_filter_method.md

 - `config: object` - optional, defines the parameters of filtering.
 It may contain the following properties:
     - `id: string` - optional, the id of the filter
     - `add: boolean` - optional, defines whether each next filtering will be applied to the already filtered data (<i>true</i>), or to the initial data (<i>false</i>, default)
     - `permanent: boolean` - optional, *true* to make the current filter permanent.
 It will be applied even if the next filtering doesn't have the `add:true` property in its configuration object.
-Such a filter can be removed just with the resetFilter() method
+Such a filter can be removed just with the [resetFilter()](data_collection/api/datacollection_resetfilter_method.md) method
-	- `smartFilter: boolean` - defines whether a filtering rule will be applied after adding and editing items of the collection. **Deprecated** since v8.2, check [Migration to newer versions](migration.md/#81--82) and replaced with the **permanent** property
+	- `smartFilter: boolean` - defines whether a filtering rule will be applied after adding and editing items of the collection. **Deprecated since v8.2** and replaced with the **permanent** property, check the [Migration](migration.md/#81--82) article

 @returns:
 - `id: string` - the id of the filter